To-Fujita/Babylon.js_3D_Graphics/README.md

 [BabylonJS_pazzle_09.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_pazzle_09.html)
 Finally, added to move the enemy.
 In this time, the enemy is stay their floor and only random moving.
 This game is not working well in iOS.

+## Step-8: Create Other Games
-### 7-10: SOKOBAN Type of Game
+### 8-1: SOKOBAN Type of Game
 [BabylonJS_pazzle_10.html](https://to-fujita.github.io/Babylon.js_3D_Graphics/BabylonJS_pazzle_10.html)
-It is very easy to change the SOKOBAN type of game.
+It is very easy to change the program from above pazzle game to the SOKOBAN type of game.
 The changed points are to set some settle points for boxes and the algolizm for game cleared.
 This game is also not working well in iOS.
 In this time, the sound effect files are downloaded from [「あみたろの声素材工房」](http://www14.big.or.jp/~amiami/happy/).

 ## Reference